An Explanation of the Progression of a Personal Injury Action

-The following may assist you in understanding how personal injury claims work and what to do:
+We have put a comprehensive guide together to assist you in understanding how personal injury claims work and what to do.

-The claim or lawsuit of every client of the Firm is unique and different in many respects.
-Nevertheless, we have found that many of your questions concerning “whats going on” can be answered by giving you a brief explanation about how a case is handled.
+The personal injury claim or lawsuit of every client of the firm is unique and different in many respects.
+Nevertheless, we have found that many of your questions concerning “what’s going on” can be answered by giving you a brief explanation about how a case is handled.

 Our firm will evaluate your case and advise you concerning settlement of your claim based upon an evaluation of the same matters as those considered by the insurance company.